Axios is the latest media company to try to make money from local news. History is not on its side.

 And yet another digital-news operation plans to take a swing at it.
-Axios, the Washington-area-based national politics site, says it will establish online newsletters focusing on news in eight cities this year — with a goal of expanding to 50 by the end of next year.
-The initial list includes its hometown, as well as Atlanta, Chicago, Dallas, Philadelphia, Columbus, Ohio, Nashville and Northwest Arkansas.
+Axios, the Washington-area-based national politics site, says it will establish online newsletters focusing on news in eight places this year, with a goal of expanding to 50 by the end of next year.
+The initial list comprises D.C.; Atlanta; Chicago; Dallas; Philadelphia; Columbus, Ohio; Nashville; and northwest Arkansas.

-Axios, founded by alums of Politico, got off to a fast start in 2017 by focusing on national politics and policy.
+Axios, founded by alumni of Politico, got off to a fast start in 2017 by focusing on national politics and policy.
 With a quick-read format — its stories are broken into bite-size chunks, with a summary paragraph headed “Why it matters” — it broke a number of stories about the tumultuous Trump administration.
-It also got an enormous promotional boost from a weekly news and interview show, “Axios on HBO,” on cable TV.
+It also got an enormous promotional boost from a weekly news and interview show on HBO.

 Heath Freeman is the hedge fund guy who says he wants to save local news.
 Somehow, no one’s buying it.